-This year we are celebrating our 12th year of environmental education and service to the community.
-The Wallerstein Collaborative For Urban Environmental Education was established in 2000 in the Steinhardt School of Culture, Education, and Human Development at New York University.
-The goal of the Collaborative is to provide a year-round program which stimulates public school teachers in the metropolitan New York City region to incorporate environmental education in their classrooms.
-The Collaborative also provides increased environmental education opportunities for pre-service teachers through direct experience in the urban environment.
+This year we are celebrating 21 years of environmental education and service to the community.
+The Wallerstein Collaborative For Urban Environmental Education was established in 2000 in the Steinhardt School of Culture, Education, and Human Development at New York University to promote environmental literacy and sustainability by working with educators in K-12 classroom settings, graduate students, and faculty in colleges and universities.

 A program that is focused on pollinators and their essential contributions to food systems and ecosystems health.
 With opportunities for teachers, students, and community members to connect to nature in urban settings.

 A program which brings NYC students out to Gateway National Recreation Area at Plumb Beach to engage in community science and service learning during horseshoe crab mating season.